If someone is looking for another job in Year 1,

-There’s an endless amount written on the ‘net about hiring Rockstars.
+There’s an endless amount written on the internet about hiring “Rockstars”.
 Finding them, not settling, and all that.
 That you need to spend 20%+ of time recruiting (I said that myself here).
 That the #1 most important thing you can do is put together a great team.
 Which is absolutely true.

 But the #2 most important thing you can do is retain your team.
 And I don’t see enough talk about that.
 Today, frictional unemployment for experienced SaaS or any internet engineers, salespeople, marketing stars, and other leads is … about –9.0%.
 Negative, near as I can tell.
 If you’re great in SaaS, just email me.
 I can get you 3-4 job offers by the end of the month.

 I did many things wrong as a CEO in both my start-ups.
-But one thing at least quantitatively I did well was retain the team.
+But one thing, at least quantitatively, I did well was retain the team (at least before SaaStr).
 I tried to copy my old boss, whose motto was Zero Voluntary Attrition.
 In my first start-up, not a single person left.
 In my second, I only lost one person that I really wanted to keep.
-A few of the early folks who were absolutely terrific, needed to do the next thing after we hit Traction, after several years of the very early-stage grind.
+A few of the early folks, who were absolutely terrific, needed to do the next thing after we hit Traction, after several years of the very early-stage grind.
 You will lose some pure start-up people once things scale up.
 But after that, I lost no one that we needed to keep but one.

 Now I’m not saying it was all roses.
 Some of them could barely stand me at times.
 Others needed to find a way to change or modify their roles.
 And — importantly — a number of the best folks on the team almost left.
 Really, really close.